ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

    ``grid_RRFS_CONUScompact_25km_ics_FV3GFS_lbcs_FV3GFS_suite_GFS_v16``

 in the ``grids_extrn_mdls_suites_community`` category.
 This checks for the successful completion of the Rocoto workflow running a combination of the ``RRFS_CONUScompact_25km`` grid, the ``FV3GFS`` model data for :term:`ICs` and :term:`LBCs`, and the ``FV3_GFS_v16`` physics suite.
-If this test also happens to use the inline post capability of the UFS :term:`Weather Model` (it currently doesn't; this is only a hypothetical example), then this test can also be used to ensure that the inline post feature of the App/Weather Model (which is activated in the App by setting ``WRITE_DOPOST`` to ``"TRUE"``) is working properly.
+If this test also happens to use the inline post capability of the UFS :term:`Weather Model` (it currently doesn't; this is only a hypothetical example), then this test can also be used to ensure that the inline post feature of the SRW App/Weather Model (which is activated in the SRW App by setting ``WRITE_DOPOST: true``) is working properly.
 Since this test will serve two purposes, it should have two names --- one per purpose.

 To set the second (alternate) name to ``activate_inline_post``, the user needs to create a symlink named ``config.activate_inline_post.yaml`` in the ``wflow_features`` category directory that points to the original configuration file (``config.grid_RRFS_CONUScompact_25km_ics_FV3GFS_lbcs_FV3GFS_suite_GFS_v16.yaml``) in the ``grids_extrn_mdls_suites_community`` category directory: